NickyMateev/IS-Introduction-to-Programming/Week07/README.md

 ![arrayRepIndex](/Week07/images/arrayRepIndex.jpeg)

-The following code demonstrates creating an array and accessing it's second element:
+The following code demonstrates creating an array, initializing it with values and then accessing its second element:
 ```c++
 int arr[6] = {12 , 45 , 1, -4, 5, 9}; // creating & initializing the array
 cout << arr[1] << endl; // accessing and printing the second element
 ```

-Notice how we would specify index 1 for the second element.
-That's because, like mentioned before, the indexing starts from 0 when working with arrays.
+Notice how we would specify index **1** for the **second element**.
+That's because, like mentioned before, the indexing starts from **0** when working with arrays.

-Every array element is no different than an regular variable.
-We just access it with a specific index.
+Every array element is no different than a regular variable.
+We just access it with a specific array index.
 Here are some other valid examples of array element usage:
 ```c++
 arr[3] = 123; // setting the value of the 4th element to 123
 int x = arr[3]; // setting the value of x to 123(because that's the value of the 4th element in the array)